Nick Adams (actor, born 1931)

 Nicholas Aloysius Adamshock (Note: Ніколас Алоізіус Адемшок) (July 10, 1931 – February 7, 1968), better known as Nick Adams, was an American film and television actor and screenwriter.
 He was noted for his roles in several Hollywood films during the 1950s and 1960s, including Rebel Without a Cause along with his starring role in the ABC television series The Rebel (1959–1961).
-He also led the cast of several Japanese productions, including Frankenstein Conquers the World, Invasion of Astro-Monster, and The Killing Bottle.
+He was nominated for the Academy Award for Best Supporting Actor for his performance in Twilight of Honor (1963).
+He also led the cast of several Japanese productions, including Frankenstein Conquers the World, Invasion of Astro-Monster and The Killing Bottle.

-Decades after his death from a prescription drug overdose at the age of 36, his widely publicized friendships with James Dean and Elvis Presley would stir speculation about both his private life and the circumstances of his death.
-In an AllMovie synopsis for Adams's last film, reviewer Dan Pavlides wrote, "Plagued by personal excesses, he will be remembered just as much for what he could have done in cinema as what he left behind."
+Decades after his death from a prescription drug overdose at the age of 36, Adams' widely publicized friendships with James Dean and Elvis Presley would stir speculation about both his private life and the circumstances of his death.
+In an AllMovie synopsis for Adams' last film Fever Heat, reviewer Dan Pavlides wrote, "Plagued by personal excesses, he will be remembered just as much for what he could have done in cinema as what he left behind."

 Early life and career

-Adams was born as Nicholas Aloysius Adamshock in Nanticoke, Pennsylvania to Catherine (Kutz) and Peter Adamshock, an anthracite coal miner; both his parents were of Ukrainian ancestry.
-In 1958, he told columnist Hedda Hopper, "We lived in those little company houses — they were terrible.
+Nick Adams was born as Nicholas Aloysius Adamshock in Nanticoke, Pennsylvania, to Catherine (Kutz) and Peter Adamshock, an anthracite coal miner; both his parents were of Ukrainian ancestry.
+In 1958, he told columnist Hedda Hopper, "We lived in those little company houses—they were terrible.
 We had to buy from the company store and were always in debt and could never leave."
 After a mining accident, Adamshock's father quit his job as a miner and the family moved to Jersey City.

 Although a successful athlete at Henry Snyder High School, Adamschock failed to get a part in the school play when he was a senior.
 Adamshock's friends teased him about his acting ambitions.
 "Everybody thought I was crazy," he recalled.
 "My father said, 'Nick, get a trade, be a barber or something.'
 I said, 'But, Pop, I want to do something where I can make lots of money.
-You can't make lots of money with just a trade.'"
+You can't make lots of money with just a trade.
 After a year of unpaid acting in New York, he hitchhiked to Los Angeles.